 Read our Hitman 2 review

-A game from 2015 on a list written in 2020?
+A game from 2015 on a list written in 2021?
 Yep.
 The Witcher 3 looks as good as it did five years ago, and that’s saying something (Bloodborne also released in 2015, and that game is more than a little rough around the edges by modern standards).
 It’s CD Projekt Red’s dedication to PC as a platform that allows The Witcher 3 to shine.
-It’s a scalable game, with a slew of rendering effects to push even modern PCs to their limits.
-It struggles in one area, though: Textures.
+It’s a scalable game with a slew of rendering effects to push even modern PCs to their limits.
+It struggles in one area, though: textures.
 No matter how many graphical options you turn on, The Witcher 3′s textures still look like they’re five years old.
 They certainly look good, just not in the realm of “best graphics of all time.”